FIRST ALERT FORECAST: Warm and humid for now, storms likely Wednesday

-Tonight, will be warm and muggy with lows only reaching the low to mid 60s.
-Fog is possible and some areas could see locally dense fog especially south of I-10.
-A few showers cannot be ruled out, but the chance of rain is only 20%.
+LAKE CHARLES, La.
+(KPLC) - Tuesday was another warm and humid day with highs in the upper 70s, but rain was very limited.
+Rain chances will increase overnight into Wednesday.

-Tuesday will be similar to Monday with highs topping out in the mid to upper 70s under mostly cloudy to overcast skies.
-We may see a few more scattered showers or storms, and the rain chance is 40%.
+Scattered showers will gradually become more numerous through the night into Wednesday morning.
+If any thunderstorms form, they could become strong; though the chance of this is very low.

-An approaching storm system will cause rain chances to increase Wednesday.
-Rain looks likely and the rain chance is 90%.
+The main event will occur during the day Wednesday as an area of low pressure approaches from the west; as a result rain looks likely with a 90% chance of rain!
 The uncertain part is with the potential for severe weather, and that will depend on the exact track an area of low pressure takes.
-If the low is offshore, we are unlikely see severe storms; however, if the low moves inland areas south of the low would be in a favorable environment for severe storms.
+It looks more likely that the low will be near the coast or possibly just offshore.
+And that will likely keep the greatest risk of severe weather from I-10 south and possibly all offshore.

-At this time, I am including the mention of severe storms especially from I-10 south, but this could change depending on what happens with the area of low pressure.
+At this time, I am including the mention of severe storms especially from I-10 south, but this could change depending on the exact path the low takes.
 All modes of severe weather would be possible if we see storms.
-Stay tuned for further updates on this over the next 36 to 48 hours and check the forecast often.
+Be sure to check the forecast for updates often through the day and be prepared to act if severe storms occur.

 Drier weather arrives Thursday and temperatures will return to seasonable levels through Sunday.
 Coolest temperatures will occur Saturday morning with lows in the 40s.